HadiMed/reverse_ctf_/Rokai/README.md

 <br/> lets take a look at stringFromJNI (this function will be in the native library loaded ) : <br/><br/>
 <img src="idaoutputt.PNG"/>
 <br/><br/>
-So this library is a C++ compiled Binary , this function is a bit  long , it s doing some binary operations with a hardcoded bytes array and the parameter passed to it  we can reverse this function and get our flag since we have the parameter passed ("Welocme1nCyb3rT4l3nt5") , or we can change the smali code by removing all that query content so that the function will not fail , this is how i changed the smali code in MainActivity$1 file : <br/> <br/>
+So this library is a C++ compiled Binary , this function is a bit  long , it s doing some binary operations with a hardcoded bytes array and the parameter passed to it, now   we can reverse this function and get our flag since we have the parameter passed ("Welocme1nCyb3rT4l3nt5") , or we can change the smali code by removing all that query content so that the function will not fail , this is how i changed the smali code in MainActivity$1 file : <br/>now it s just passing the Hardcoded string to the Native function and putting the result back on the textView <br/>
 <img src="finalsmali.PNG"/> <br/> <br/>
-now it s just passing the Hardcoded string to the Native function and putting the result back on the textView . <br/>

 then I Compiled it with apktool , signed it with keytool and jarsigner install it on the emulator and get the flag .<br/><br/>
 Patched apk : <a href="patched.apk"> apk </a>